-Would like better spacing of timing on Routes 40 & 41 between Chico and Paradise.
+• Would like better spacing of timing on Routes 40 & 41 between Chico and Paradise.

 FINDING → Requests for adjusted timing does not meet the definition of Unmet Transit Need, since service is currently available.
-However, with that being said, the need for more efficient service is understood.
-Since the Camp Fire, the level of service on routes 40 & 41 was greatly modified.
+However, the need for more efficient service is understood.
+Directly after the Camp Fire, the level of service on routes 40 & 41 was greatly modified.
 Restoring more service depends on several factors, the main one being the number of residents who move back into Paradise and Magalia.
-Service to the Ridge in general will be looked at in depth as part of the Route Optimization Study.
+Route scheduling is a component of the Route Optimization Study.